mattermost/docs/source/deploy/mobile-testing-notifications.rst

 5. Using a browser, sign in to “Account B” on the same Mattermost Server.

-6. Open a Direct Message with “Account A”, and send a message.
+6. Open a direct message with “Account A”, and send a message.

 7. A push notification with the message should appear on the mobile device of “Account A”.